Compressed workweeks. Working from home. Work remotely. Flexible working hours.

 According to Harvard Business Review, a whopping 94% of employees reported working more than 50 hours per week.
 Nearly half said that they worked for more than 65 hours per week.

-First of all, flexible working hours doesn’t mean when a manager is being a little lenient and allows the team to leave a little early.
+First of all, flexible working hours don’t mean when a manager is a little lenient and allows the team to leave a little early.

 A flexible work schedule doesn’t mean slacking off or not meeting deadlines.
-Instead, it allows an employee to decide their own work hours, working environment and location where they can deliver their best results.
+Instead, it allows an employee to decide their own work hours, working environment, and location to deliver their best results.

-According to SHRM, 55% of employees cited the flexibility of work-life balance as a very important aspect of their job satisfaction.
+According to SHRM, 55% of employees cited work-life balance and flexibility as a very important aspect of their job satisfaction.

-5 Hard To Ignore Reasons To Offer Flexible Working Hours In Your Organisation
+5 Integral Reasons To Offer Flexible Working Hours In Your Organization

 A flexible work schedule brings a host of benefits to your working environment.
 Here are 5 benefits to encourage a more flexible working arrangement:

 Expecting each employee to reach their peak performance during the 9-5 time jobs is a bit too ambitious.

 When an employee is bounded by rigid work hours, they spend more time looking at the clock than actually being productive.
 As a result, their deadlines take a hit.
 Consequently, the quality of work reduces considerably.